ovh-ux/ovh-manager-web/.github/CONTRIBUTING.md

 3. your code must be documented
 4. your work must be signed (see below)
 5. you may contribute through GitHub Pull Requests on `develop` branch
-6. the sentences must be done in French (temporarily, due to internal process)
+6. the language translations sentences must be done in French only (temporarily, due to internal process)

 # Coding and documentation Style